 Trigger points in the Pectoralis muscles are common and often develop as a result of poor posture or overload (sports, weight-lifting).
-These trigger points refer pain and are often associated with tennis and golfer's elbow.

 This Trigger Point Therapy blog and the information on this website is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.

 Trigger Point Therapy - Serratus Posterior Inferior

 Trigger points in serratus posterior inferior may cause an uncommon local ache radiating over and around the musc...

 Trigger Point Therapy - Adductor Pollicis and Opponens Pollicis